Boran/webfact-make/README.md

 Using
 -----
-Todo: add a walkthogh on create templates and websites and operations on websites.
+Todo: add a walkthough on create templates and websites and operations on websites.